SnowDenix/FrportalDocs/marketing/in-store-communication-guide-en.md

 ## Purpose

-This document provides comprehensive guidelines for all in-store communication elements across Aydınlı Grup franchise locations.
+This document provides comprehensive guidelines for all in-store communication elements across Aydınlı Group franchise locations.
 It ensures consistent, clear, and brand-compliant messaging that enhances the customer experience and supports sales objectives.

 ### Communication Objectives